Diploma in Engineering, Level 2

-Do you often find yourself dismantling objects then putting them back together to see how they work?
-Are you a natural problem solver who enjoys hands-on learning?
-If the answer is yes , then engineering could be your perfect career.
-You will learn how to work safely and effectively, how to interpret engineering information such as orthographic drawings and how to use maths to solve different engineering problems.
-You will also study a unit on Electrical and Mechanical Science.
+During this course you will learn how to work safely and effectively, how to interpret engineering information such as orthographic drawings and how to use maths to solve engineering problems.
+You will also develop a sound understanding of different mechanical and electrical components and will be able to identify the properties and characteristics of a range of materials; you will also study a unit on Electrical and Mechanical Science.
 By the end of the course, you will have developed a sound understanding of different mechanical and electrical components and will be able to identify the properties and characteristics of a range of materials.

 Entry decisions will be discussed at interview.
 Students will be continually assessed through their probation period to ensure that they are on the correct level.